red-catus/2024CyberDefenseChallenge.github.io/D8. Yara Analysis/Yara Analysis.md

 ![5th](https://github.com/user-attachments/assets/663da848-ad9d-4b88-86dd-538af3773bea)

 I was not able to get this answer right away, but I was very ecstatic to be the **first** to complete this challenge!
-I admit that I did try multiple characteristics under pe, but most gave me either 2/100 or 3/100.
+I tried multiple characteristics under pe, but most gave me either 2/100 or 3/100.
 In creating Yara rules or any kind of threat detection rules, it is important to learn about the type of file format you are working with and to understand the reported signatures threat actors use.
 In this case, quality matters.

 This challenge not only gave me firsthand experience in writing Yara rules, but also taught me the importance of fine tuning those rules to achieve better results.